 Jump to Recipe

 I love this chocolate cake frosting!
-This frosting and I have been living happily ever after for the past 4 years and I haven’t even batted my eye at another chocolate frosting recipe.
+I mean I REALLY LOVE this chocolate frosting.
+We have been living happily ever after for the past 4 years and I haven’t even batted my eye at another chocolate buttercream recipe.

-It’s not cloyingly sweet and it has a rich fudgy flavor (even if you use grocery store cocoa.)
+One great thing about it is that it’s not cloyingly sweet.
+In fact, it has a rich fudgy flavor (even if you use plain grocery store cocoa.)
+If you use dark cocoa, it’s even fudgier!

 This recipe was inspired by the chocolate buttercream recipe in The Brown Betty Cookbook: Modern Vintage Desserts and Stories from Philadelphia’s Best Bakery, which is FILLED with amazing recipes and beautiful stories about their friends and family.
 This is one I return to time and time again.